logzio/documentation/docs/user-guide/telemetry-collector/telemetry-collector-k8s.md

 ---

 :::note
 Telemetry Collector is currently **available in all regions** except for Japan.
-If you're located in these regions, you can use **[Logz.io’s data shippers](https://app.logz.io/#/dashboard/send-your-data/collection?tag=all&collection=all)** to send your data.
+If you're located in this region, you can use **[Logz.io’s integrations hub](https://app.logz.io/#/dashboard/integrations/collectors)** to send your data.
 :::

 To start sending your Kubernetes data through the Telemetry Collector, you'll need the following: